nickocruzm/nickocruzm/README.md

 ### About Me

 - B.S.
 Mathematics, concetrated in Computation
-- Currently applying to graduate schools, pursuing a Masters in Computer Science
+- Pursuing a MS degree in Computer Science

 ### WEEKLY STATS